The Art of Scrambled Eggs: Mastering the Perfect Dish

 Avoiding Overcooking

 To prevent your scrambled eggs from becoming dry and rubbery, keep the heat on the medium to low side.
 This allows for a slower cooking process, giving you more control over the results.
 If your pan is too hot, remove it from the heat and keep stirring – the residual heat will continue to cook the eggs.
-Always keep an eye on your eggs, as they should take only 2-3 minutes to cook from start to finish.

 The Quest for Fluffiness